-One vitamin often mentioned as a way to help fight cancer is Vitamin D. We know sunshine is the key to D.
+Good Question: Can We Get Enough Vitamin D From The Sun?One vitamin often mentioned as a way to help fight cancer is Vitamin D. We know sunshine is the key to D.

 You Might Not Need To Take Vitamin D Supplements This WinterNew guidelines have lowered the healthy level of Vitamin D needed in a person's blood.

 Experts Say Maintaining Vitamin D Is Key To HealthWe know that Vitamin D in adults is important to avoid soft bones, weak muscles and even some forms of cancer.
 Now researchers are finding that a lack of Vitamin D in certain children could also lead to problems.

 Simplifying Some Common Medical MythsThere are several studies out there that tell you what’s good for you and what’s bad.
 But what’s true and what’s a myth?
 We’ll try to simplify it all for you here.

-Many Minnesotans are told to take Vitamin D in the winter when we don't get as much sun.
+Is Taking Vitamin D Supplements Good Enough?Many Minnesotans are told to take Vitamin D in the winter when we don't get as much sun.
 But is that enough?